 What’s it like being on the set of such a big show?

 Great.
-Apart from the regular actors, there’s also guest actors every week so you get to do scenes with new people all the time.
+Apart from the regular actors, there are also guest actors every week so you get to do scenes with new people all the time.
 The same with different directors for each episode.
 I come in and out but it films in London which is why I have been able to do it whilst I am still at school.

 Do you have any shows or films you’ve got coming up that you can tell us about?